 As a general policy, contracts between UAB and commercial sponsors for human subjects’ research will not specify language or terms that must be included in an informed consent document for a specific project.

 The designated IRB is required to review and approve research in which the commercial sponsor holds the IND or IDE or is providing product for the study before a written contract with the sponsor has been signed.
-The contract will not be returned to the sponsor until IRB approval is received by OSP.
+The contract or funding agreement will not be returned to the sponsor until IRB approval is received by OSP.

 The OIRB will ensure the informed consent document is consistent with the terms of the executed contract.

-Clinical research agreements, that involve providing protected health information (PHI) to a sponsor, must include the sponsor’s agreement to: (1) refrain from using the PHI to recruit for or advertise additional studies to subjects or (2) perform marketing or market research and (3) place the same restriction on any third party to whom sponsor discloses PHI.
+Contract or funding agreements, that involve providing protected health information (PHI) to a sponsor, must include the sponsor’s agreement to: (1) refrain from using the PHI to recruit for or advertise additional studies to subjects or (2) perform marketing or market research and (3) place the same restriction on any third party to whom sponsor discloses PHI.

 INDEMNIFICATION AND MEDICAL CARE COSTS